Common kestrel

-The common kestrel (Falco tinnunculus) is a bird of prey species belonging to the kestrel group of the falcon family Falconidae.
-It is also known as the European kestrel, Eurasian kestrel, or Old World kestrel.
-In the United Kingdom, where no other kestrel species commonly occurs, it is generally just called "kestrel".
+The common kestrel (Falco tinnunculus), also known as the European kestrel, Eurasian kestrel or Old World kestrel, is a species of predatory bird belonging to the kestrel group of the falcon family Falconidae.
+In the United Kingdom, where no other kestrel species commonly occurs, it is generally just called the "kestrel".

-This species occurs over a large range.
-It is widespread in Europe, Asia, and Africa, as well as occasionally reaching the east coast of North America.
+This species occurs over a large native range.
+It is widespread in Europe, Asia and Africa, as well as occasionally reaching the east coast of North America.
 It has colonized a few oceanic islands, but vagrant individuals are generally rare; in the whole of Micronesia for example, the species was only recorded twice each on Guam and Saipan in the Marianas.